BigWattanachai/trip-planning-assistant/backend/README.md

-# Travel A2A Backend (Improved)
+# Trip Planning Assistant Backend (Improved)

-This is an improved version of the Travel A2A backend with the following enhancements:
+This is an improved version of the Trip Planning Assistant backend with the following enhancements:

 - Support for both Vertex AI (Google ADK) mode and Direct API mode
 - Integration with Tavily Search for all sub-agents to provide up-to-date information